Reviewed by George Baral

-What do all those noises mean and when do you need to take action?
+What do those sounds mean and when do you need to take action?

 In most homes, the HVAC system is quite extensive.
 When it starts to act up and make odd noises, it can be hard to figure out where the noises are coming from and what’s causing them.

 “The first thing homeowners should do when they hear new noises coming from their HVAC is to turn off their system and read through the manual guide,” says Glenn Wiseman, Top Hat Home Comfort.
 “Sometimes noises have easy fixes, and the reason behind the noise is written in the manual.
 You can always call the company or manufacturer that installed your system; they might provide insight into the cause of the noise.”

 Marla Mock, VP of Operations for Aire Serv, agrees that noises often signify problems:

 “While it’s normal for an AC unit to make a soft humming noise, majority of the times noises aren’t normal and homeowners should make a point to address it as soon as possible.”

 Here are some common HVAC noises and what they mean:

 It’s normal for your HVAC system to hum as it works, but when you begin hearing unusual noises or the hum gets noticeably louder, it’s time to investigate.
 The system spans your entire home, so it may be difficult to pinpoint the source of the noise.
 Check the various system components in turn.

 Sometimes, an HVAC noise just indicates that the unit needs maintenance, but it can also signal the need for the replacement or repair of parts.
 Don’t ignore such noises; even if there’s only a minor problem, leaving it to fester could mean more expensive damage in the future.
 It’s best to call a professional for evaluation.